Does free stuff equal free words?

 If a post is sponsored it will ALWAYS be marked as such, no exceptions.
 It’s the law but more importantly, it’s just the moral thing to do.

 I turn down sponsored posts immediately if it’s not relevant or I don’t like the product and I work hard to make sure the sponsored posts on this site are still as useful and amusing to read as any other post would be.
+I turn down paid work all the time because, quite simply, I can’t bring myself to lie.
+Integrity is everything.

 The bottom line?
 If I say something is good – whether it’s a sponsored post or not – I promise you it really is.